-For admission to the ASN program, the student must:

-- submit application for admission to undergraduate studies with \$30 application fee; - submit Official high school transcript or the equivalent (GED).
-A high school transcript or GED is not required for students transferring in a minimum 24 semester hours of college credit; - Submit Official transcripts from all colleges and universities attended; - submit Official admission test scores.
-The ASN program accepts a "Proficient Score" on the TEAS (Test of Essential Academic Skills) - The test must have been taken within the 2 years prior to the date of application for admission. - If the student submits TEAS scores (from exams taken twice during the 2 year period), the highest score will be considered.
-If more than 2 attempts are submitted, only the first two taken during the two year period would be considered. - meet all unconditional admission requirements for freshman students as listed in the Troy University undergraduate catalog and ; have a minimum grade point average GPA of at least $2.0/4.0\,$ scale on all college work attempted at the undergraduate level and a minimum grade point average of at least 2.5/4.0 scale on all college work attempted at Troy meet core performance standards required for duties of the nursing profession (copy of standards available upon request).

-University at the undergraduate level.
-If less than 24 HR of college work has been attempted, you must have a minimum 2.5/4.0 High School GPA or a GED with a score of 500: and
+- For admission to the ASN program, the student must: - 1.
+Submit application for admission to undergraduate studies with \$30 application fee; - Submit Official high school transcript or the equivalent (GED).
+A high school transcript or GED is not required for students transferring in a minimum 24 semester hours of college credit; - 3.
+Submit Official transcripts from all colleges and universities attended; - 4.
+Meet all unconditional admission requirements for freshman students as listed in the Troy University undergraduate catalog and; have a minimum grade point average GPA of at least 2.5/4.0 scale on all college work attempted at the undergraduate level and a minimum grade point average of at least 2.0/4.0 scale on all college work attempted at Troy University at the undergraduate level.
+If less than 24 HR of college work has been attempted, you must have a minimum 2.5/4.0 High School GPA or a GED with a score of 500; and